Deep Pressure Calming Activities for the Classroom or Clinic

 What makes these strategies particularly valuable in the classroom is that they're immediate, accessible, and empower children to become active participants in their own regulation.
 When we teach children that their bodies have built-in tools for calming—and give them concrete ways to access those tools—we're building the foundation for lifelong self-regulation skills.

-Deep pressure is firm, steady touch or resistance that activates the proprioceptive system (body awareness sensors in muscles and joints).
+Deep pressure is a firm, steady touch or resistance that activates the proprioceptive system (body awareness sensors in muscles and joints).
 This sensory input has a naturally calming, organizing effect on the nervous system, helping dysregulated students return to a calm-alert state for learning.

 Why Deep Pressure Works

 Deep pressure stimulates receptors that send calming signals to the brain, slowing heart rate and reducing cortisol levels (a stress hormone).
-It's similar to why weighted blankets, tight hugs, or swaddling infants feel soothing.
-For students who are overstimulated, anxious, or experiencing difficulty with self-regulation, deep pressure provides the sensory input their nervous systems need to reorganize.
+It's similar to why blankets, tight hugs, or swaddling infants feel soothing.
+For some students who are overstimulated, anxious, or experiencing difficulty with self-regulation, deep pressure provides the sensory input their nervous systems need to reorganize.

 Classroom-Friendly Deep Pressure Activities

-Heavy work tasks naturally incorporate deep pressure.
+Heavy Work - Heavy work tasks naturally incorporate deep pressure.
 Ask the student to carry heavy books to the office, to push chairs in after an activity, to erase the board with firm pressure, or to help rearrange classroom furniture.
 These tasks provide calming input while giving the child a purposeful job.

 Prone (Tummy) Pressure Activities